Is Age Just a Number? Americans Debate Age Limits for Elected Officials

 Age concerns for the American government aren’t limited to the executive branch.
 Despite a handful of young, new representatives, the current 118th Congress is one of the oldest in history.
 The median age of representatives is 57.9 years old, while the senators' median age is 65.

-Senators Dianne Feinstein (D – California) and Chuck Grassley (R – Iowa) will each turn 90 this year, arguably typifying age issues.
-Ms. Feinstein has suffered medical problems and reported cognitive challenges undermining her serving ability.
+Senators Dianne Feinstein (D – California) and Chuck Grassley (R – Iowa) both turned 90 in office, arguably typifying age issues.
+Ms. Feinstein suffered medical problems and reported cognitive challenges undermining her serving ability.
 Mr. Grassley recently won a new six-year term and has already filed for re-election in 2028, putting him in office past the age of 100.

 Most Americans are okay with the current minimum ages for Congress (age 25 for the House and 30 for the Senate).
 However, over a quarter of Americans would prefer to remove these requirements and allow even younger citizens to run for federal office.